chicken-mover/black-mango/README.md

 **Note that the build process is still being worked out, so the instructions below should be considered highly experimental.**

-After running the `setup.py develop` command above, you can run the `build.sh` script from the project directory like so:
+After running the setup command above, you can run the `build.sh` script from the project directory like so:
 ```bash
 $ ./scripts/build.sh make-debug
 ```